Pwd9000-ML/blog-devto/README.md

 ## How to

-### How to find the ID of my blog post on dev.to?
+### How to find the ID of a blog post on dev.to?

-Create a dummy draft post on dev.to directly.
 Unfortunately, dev.to does not display the ID of the blog post on the page.
 So once it's created, you can open your browser console (Usually F12) and paste the following code to retrieve the blog post ID:
 `$('div[data-article-id]').getAttribute('data-article-id')`
+If anyone knows of an easier way please help by submitting a PR here :smile:

 ### How to test locally with yarn?

 - Install Yarn and navigate to the repo root.
 Run `Yarn` to download `node_modules` and dependencies described in `package.json`.
-This also updates and creates `yarn.lock`
+This will also update / create `yarn.lock`

-- `package.json` also contains scripts that can then be manually run locally for `prettier` and `embedme`.
-These wun automatically in the Github Action as well when a post is published.
+- `package.json` also contains some scripts that can then be run locally for `prettier` and `embedme`.
+Also used in the Github Action when a post is published.